The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 ...after talking with Encana, Canadian Natural Resources, and other shippers, TransCanada decided to come back with a simplified rate of CA$0.77 per gigajoule over a 10-year term for its latest open season.
 That rate, along with the option for an early termination of rights after five years, proved to be the winning combination because the company was able to get enough shippers to sign binding contracts to meet its minimum capacity requirement.

 This viewpoint is the one canonical one, but simply cannot be accurate.
 These terms are not noticeably better than those previously offered.
 Although transportation costs clearly figure into the overall economics, they were clearly not sufficient on their own to motivate a broad-based and simultaneous about-face from last year.
 LTFPs as low as $0.66/GJ/d were offered at last year's open season.
-Even lower LTFPs of $0.61/GJ/d were offered recently offered.
-In spite of this heavy discounting, the last two open seasons very under-subscribed.
+Even lower LTFPs of $0.61/GJ/d were offered recently.
+In spite of this heavy discounting, the last two open seasons were very under-subscribed.

 Despite no improvement in terms, producers committed 1.4-1.5 Bcf/d in LTFPs during the most recent open season.
 The mainline's capacity is now almost fully committed with firm, long-term commitments.

 So what changed to provoke such an overwhelming market response?
 The fundamental difference between this open season and previous ones are negative price signals at regional gas hubs.
-Lack of take-away capacity was never the issue, but rather it was that producers were (blamelessly) holding out for better market conditions and/or transportation terms.
+Lack of takeaway capacity was never the issue, but rather it was that producers were (blamelessly) holding out for better market conditions and/or transportation terms.

 Negative price signals sent a clear message to producers: better conditions are not in the cards and that transporters have a clear upper hand in terms of the ability to wait things out.
 The clear alternative to ceding utter defeat to L48 producers was to punch back at the Dawn Hub, utilizing TransCanada's under-utilized asset.